Year since Washington change, Native sports imagery evolving - News Break

 FOOTBALL

 Protests have followed the Chiefs on two Super Bowl trips, and last fall they barred headdresses and war paint for fans at Arrowhead Stadium.
-They’re still a tradition of fans breaking into a “war chant” while making a chopping hand motion designed to mimic the Native American tomahawk — which is not unique to Kansas City.
+They’re still facing calls to abandon a tradition of fans breaking into a “war chant” while making a chopping hand motion designed to mimic the Native American tomahawk — which is not unique to Kansas City.

 A coalition of Native American groups put up billboards in the Kansas City area to protest the tomahawk chop and Chiefs’ name.

 North of the border, Edmonton of the Canadian Football League reversed field last summer by dropping the name Eskimos in the aftermath of Washington’s decision, temporarily becoming the EE Football Team.
-On June 1, .
+On June 1, Elks was announced as Edmonton’s new name.

 BASEBALL